This is a guide covering the best cameras for fashion blogging

 The Pentax K-70 may be considered a mid-range DSLR but if you will look at its specs, you’ll realize that it can match the needs of a professional fashion photographer or blogger.

 For starters, it has a 24MP CMOS sensor.

 Looking at its exterior, you can say that it offers a compact and a rugged design meant not only for studio sessions but even for shooting photos outside.

 It has been pitched to the outdoor photography market making it a good option for those who typically shoot their photo sessions in locations with extreme weather conditions.

 It has a full weather sealing that allows you to shoot even in snow.

-It also offers an in-body image stabilization and pentaprism viewfinder that you typically see in more expensive cameras.
+It also offers an in-body image stabilization and pentaprism viewfinder that you typically see in more higher-end cameras.

 The Pentax K-70 shoots at 6 frames per second plus it offers digital imaging tools such as optical correction for distortion and vignetting.

 It has an ISO sensitivity of ISO 100 to 102,400 making it a good option for shooting at night.